LyricLy/parse-discord/README.md

 - Robustly rendering results to HTML (though methods to do this are still included)

 ## Source
-The logic for this module was worked out by hand by testing against Discord's official client through trial and error.
+The logic for this module was mostly worked out by hand by testing against Discord's official client through trial and error.
-As such, it may have subtle inaccuracies, especially in handling of Unicode.
+Some features have been checked against the client's source code, but ther may be subtle inaccuracies.
 If you find a case that isn't parsed the same as it is in Discord, let me know by filing an issue!